Ohio Survey Guide

 Updated for 2026 · 7 min read · Find a Surveyor

-Finding a Licensed Land Surveyor in Ohio
+How Do I Find a Licensed Land Surveyor in Ohio?

 Hiring the right land surveyor in Ohio is one of the most important decisions you will make for your property.
 A survey is a legal document, and errors or shortcuts can have lasting consequences on property values, disputes, and your ability to build or sell.
-This guide walks you through how to find a qualified, OBPELS-licensed surveyor in Ohio, what to look for, what questions to ask, and how to avoid hiring someone who will cost you more in the long run.
+Every surveyor in our Ohio directory is sourced from state licensing records.
+Work performed by an unlicensed individual has no legal standing and cannot be recorded.

 Step 2: Look for County-Specific Experience